Vedaad-Shakib/lint/README.md

 lint
 ====

-Git hook to enforce the Harker Robotics team programming standards.
+This git hook serves to enforce the Harker Robotics team programming standards.